riceissa/maddison-project-data/README.md

   wouldn't help much, since it is already pretty small.
 I don't think loading up all the datasets in one `mysql` command by `cat`ing all the SQL files will suddenly speed everything up.
 - Delaying index updates.
 Not sure about this.
+I think this might mean the strategy of making a table initially without indexes, then adding in the index after loading all the data.
 - Delaying consistency checks.
 Not sure about this.
 We don't use any foreign keys so checking for that is unnecessary.
 - `innodb_buffer_pool_size` ("Specifies the size of the buffer pool.
 If the buffer pool is small and you have sufficient memory, making the buffer pool larger can improve performance by reducing the amount of disk I/O needed as queries access InnoDB tables." [source](https://dev.mysql.com/doc/refman/5.7/en/innodb-buffer-pool.html "“14.6.3.1 The InnoDB Buffer Pool § InnoDB Buffer Pool Configuration Options”.") so probably not useful for reading in data),